viperML/neohome/src/content/blog/declarative-ubuntu/index.md

 pubDate: 2022-06-19T10:03:20Z
 tags: ['ubuntu']
 draft: false
-summary: Experiment to have a Ubuntu installation managed declaratively, instead of imperatively
+summary: What if we applied the declarative methodology from NixOS to Ubuntu?
 ---

-_"Add this PPA to be aple to install some package..."_
+_"Add this PPA to be able to install some package..."_

 _"Enable foo.service, and write this to /etc/some/path/to/be/forgotten ..."_

-Every undocumented action we do into our systems, nears them into an more unknown state.
+Every undocumented action we do into our systems, nears them into a more unknown state.
 Even if these modifications are very clear in the present, will you remember about them in a few weeks?
 What about other people that work on the same system?

 Like a vacuum cleaner, the OS collects "state", that we could define as modifications from the original system, that are the result of commands ran by humans, or by its autonomous operations.
-Of course, there is some state that we are are interested in: the database of our application, its logs, etc. But should every single file on the disk, be able to aquire state?
+Of course, there is some state that we are interested in: the database of our application, its logs, etc. But should every single file on the disk, be able to acquire state?
 I wouldn't say so.

 For Linux, the elephant in the room is `/etc`.
 Citing the FHS: